Enjoy the great outdoors

 Nightlife

 Nightlife is vibrant and diverse.
-Students from Glyndwr University keep the high street bouncing, whilst cocktail bars and craft ale have firmly found a home here too.
+Students from Wrexham University keep the high street bouncing, whilst cocktail bars and craft ale have firmly found a home here too.
 Visit The Parish for live music and The Drunk Monk in Overton Arcade for some Parisian alley café vibes.
 There’s even a piano.

-Where to stay
+Places to stay in Wrexham

 Fancy staying a few nights?
 The number of hotels here has tripled in the last few years and you’ll find the usual chains like Premier Inn, Ramada and Travelodge.
 To crash out in character, try the Grade II listed neo-gothic The Lemon Tree Restaurant with Rooms on Rhosddu Road.